GoogleContainerTools/kaniko/README.md

   ./run_in_docker.sh <path to Dockerfile> <path to build context> <destination of final image>
   ```

-**NOTE**: When running in Docker, Kaniko expects the absolute path to a
+_NOTE: `run_in_docker.sh` expects a path to a
-local build context, and a Dockerfile path _inside_ the container.
+Dockerfile relative to the absolute path of the build context._

 An example run, specifying the Dockerfile in the container directory `/workspace`, the build
 context in the local directory `/home/user/kaniko-project`, and a Google Container Registry